Fentanyl Addiction, Side Effects, & Rehab Options

 Treatment after detox may be inpatient or outpatient, depending on your needs and how much support you have for your recovery at home.
 Your doctor or treatment team can help you determine which type of program is right for you.

-Inpatient programs offer a live-in recovery environment with a great deal of support and structure.
+Inpatient programs in Vegas offer a live-in recovery environment with a great deal of support and structure.
 The lifestyle of active addiction is often a chaotic one, and the structure of this type of program can be hugely beneficial in removing the chaos and creating a supportive environment conducive to introducing healthy habits needed for long-term sobriety.

 Outpatient programs come in several forms.
 Partial hospitalization programs most closely match the treatment services of inpatient programs, as they require attendance at the program many days per week for many hours of the day.
 Intensive outpatient programs are slightly less intensive, and standard outpatient programs represent the lowest level of intensity.